bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 > Look around.
 Write small libs.
 Share code.
 Reuse things.
 Reinvigorate PHP

 > If it becomes normal in PHP to not build everything yourself, but instead to reuse things others have built, we can all build things that are bigger and better, more cheaply

+## Silex

+[Silex](http://silex.sensiolabs.org/) is a microframework for PHP that is built on top of some of the Symfony2 components.
+If you've used Sinatra with Ruby, or Express with Node.js, the concept will already be familar to you.

+This allows you to build routes like:

+    <?php
+    $app = new Silex\Application();
+    $app->get('/page/{id}', function($id) use ($app) {
+	    return "Hello, " . $app->escape($id);
+	});
+	return $app;

+Then you should have another file that actually starts your application:

+    <?php
+    require __DIR__ .'/vendor/autoload.php';
+    $app = require __DIR__.'/../src/app.php';
+	$app->run();

+And finally just require Silex with Composer:

+    {
+	  "require": {
+	    "silex/silex": "dev-master"
+	  }
+	}

+Silex applications are reasonably easy to test, both as unit tests (individual classes/methods) and functional tests (whole application, or a part of it).
+Functional tests can be slow, as they always need to prepare and clean up your data store between tests.

+Unit tests are in no way Silex-specific.
+Functinal tests are, and Symfony components like BrowserKit, CssSelector, and DomCrawler help in making these.
+These classes essentially model HTTP requests inside PHP, so you can simulate requests in memory.

+The components you use only for tests should be in `require-dev` of your Composer configuration, so they're only installed when you intend to do testing or development.

+The whole Silex example application can be found from <https://github.com/igorw/trashbin>.